Meet-S0ni/Interview-Questions/README.md

 - basic monitoring commands
 - Types of DNS Records
   - A, CNAME, MX, PTR
-- what is tcp,udp difference
+- what is TCP, UDP difference
-- osi model
+- OSI model
 - special permissions: sticky bit
 - what is umask
 - what is daemon, difference daemon and process